#TalkingThursday – If you don’t talk about Jesus who will?

 We can’t really be Christian feminists until we fulfil this very verse.
 If we become everything else this woman is and neglect our duty to fear the Lord, our womanhood is incomplete.
 The Christian feminist is able to afford Proverbs 31:25 because She has spent time practising Proverbs 31:30.

 She opens her mouth in [skilful and godly] wisdom, And the teaching of kindness is on her tongue [giving counsel and instruction].

 — Proverbs 31:26 [AMP]

 The EXB translation adds “loving instruction is on her tongue”.

 This is amazing.
 As feminists following this roadmap, how do we train our tongue to speak skilful and godly wisdom?
 How do we counsel with loving instruction and teach with kindness?

 Remember, these verses are merely a mother’s dream for her son, it doesn’t mean it must be an immediate reality for us.
 So don’t worry if you feel overwhelmed by the P.31 woman; I do too.

 However, what King Lemuel’s mother speaks of is not impossible, which is why we must be careful not to read Proverbs 31 in isolation.
-We must look to other teachings in scripture [E.g. Galatians 5] to understand that without the Fruits of the Spirit in us, the teaching of kindness which Proverbs 31:26 talks about cannot be on our tongues.
+We must look to other teachings in scripture [E.g. Galatians 5] to understand that without the Fruit of the Spirit in us, the teaching of kindness which Proverbs 31:26 speaks of cannot be on our tongues.